MahmoudZaherDeveloper/Dogs/README.md

 # Dogs
 A simple android app to hit Dogs API and show a list of Dogs, that shows details when items on the list are tapped.
-I am using Model–view–ViewModel (MVVM) architectural pattern.
+I am using Model–view–ViewModel (MVVM) architectural pattern and Some of Android Jetpack Components

 ## Developed Features